 - Display ads for irrelevant products, which when clicked would redirect users to suspicious websites (as in the top right corner of the image below)

 - Use a clickjacking scheme in which a user who clicked anywhere on the page (whether on the injected ad or not) would automatically be redirected to an external website.

-How did this malware spread?
+How did these ad injections spread?

 Smart Display became widely used when it was available for download from the Chrome Web Store.
 In total, it was installed directly from the store more than 100,000 times.
-In addition, it may have spread outside of the Chrome Web Store, infecting the digital devices of users who had not downloaded it intentionally.
+In addition, it may have spread outside of the Chrome Web Store, affecting the digital devices of users who had not downloaded it intentionally.